inparallel/pusherpp/README.md

 ----
 + Supporting async calls
 + Support for other Pusher features:
-	- Publishing an event on multiple channels
 	- Querying application state

 Changelog
 ---------
++ May 5, 2013
+	- Now supports pushing to multiple channels
 + May 3, 2013
 	- Autoconf enabled, now you  can configure/make/make install
 	- Changed to blocking calls